 Gateway Technical College welcomes students from all around the world to our three campuses located across three counties of Southeastern Wisconsin.
 Gateway Technical College prepares students for rewarding careers through more than 65 educational programs in business, manufacturing, engineering, and service programs.
 Students can enroll in an associate degree, technical diploma program, as well as expand their skills with an advanced technical certificate.
 Transfers to four year colleges are also available for international students to pursue educational advancements in to Bachelor’s programs.

-International Student Applications and Admissions
+International Student Admissions Checklist

 - Take the Test of English as a Foreign Language Test (TOEFL).